benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-11-13-recursion-without-recursion.md

 How about transforming a JQL AST? `SimplifyDoubleNegatives` searches a JQL tree for a pattern and rebuilds a new version of the tree.
 Can this be extracted into a reusable function?

-To rewrite a tree, you search the tree for nodes satisfying the pattern it's looking for and replace them.
+To rewrite a tree, you search the tree for nodes satisfying the pattern you're looking for and replace them.
 As with `SelfAndDescendants`, the trick is to separate the responsibilities of _looking at every node in the tree_ and _deciding whether to replace a given node_.
 You can write a higher-order function - let's call it `Rewrite` - which applies a `Func` to every node in a JQL tree from bottom to top; then it's the `Func`'s job to decide what to do with each node.

 For example, `Rewrite` will take the query above (`[c#] and (not [javascript] or salary:50000gbp)`) and a function `transformer`, and compute the expression: